Latvian man pleads not guilty over Gozi computer virus scheme

-NEW YORK (Reuters) - A Latvian man pleaded not guilty on Friday to U.S. charges stemming from his alleged role in an international cybercrime ring behind a virus that infected more than a million computers worldwide.
+NEW YORK, Feb 13 (Reuters) - A Latvian man pleaded not guilty on Friday to U.S. charges stemming from his alleged role in an international cybercrime ring behind a virus that infected more than a million computers worldwide.

 Deniss Calovskis, 29, entered the plea in federal court in Manhattan a day after being extradited from Latvia to face charges that he wrote some of the computer code that made the so-called Gozi virus so effective.